- A registration in nursing and/or midwifery is a valuable resource that is worth keeping.

 Nurses and midwives with lapsed registration

 The NMBA may advise you to complete a re-entry course.
-The NMBA's website has a list of which can assist in gaining registration, endorsement and notation of applicants for registration as an enrolled nurse (EN), registered nurse (RN) and registered midwife (RM).
+The NMBA's website has a list of approved programs of which can assist in gaining registration, endorsement and notation of applicants for registration as an enrolled nurse (EN), registered nurse (RN) and registered midwife (RM).

 Contact course providers directly to find out if and when places are available.